lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Constructive Feedback Received
 -  The feedback was "Do not just criticize, but also propose the solution"
--  When I just joined the first team in Amazon
+-  When I just joined my first team in Amazon, I criticized a lot of artifacts built by my team.
+Such as coding styles, the coding standards, the abuse the duplicate code, absense of designs and docs.
+But my team member

 ## Leadership